DataSystemsGroupUT/dataeng/src/main/java/kafka/expert/exercise8/Readme.md

 • A unique namespace, e.g. partial.model
 • The schema should have a field for the name of the work, e.g., Julius Caesar
 • The schema should have a field for the year the work was published, e.g., 1599
-3. Create a schema for the value with following characteristics: • The name should be ShakespeareValue
+3. Create a schema for the prefVal with following characteristics: • The name should be ShakespeareValue
 • A unique namespace, e.g. partial.model
 • The schema should have a field for the line number
 • The schema should have a field for the line itself